Abstract¶

 Procure long-lead equipment

 VI.
-Stock taking¶
+Stock Taking & Scaling¶

 Resources¶